What is Deaf with Additional Disabilities (Deaf Plus)?

 There may be specialized programs and services available locally for some children who are Deaf with Disabilities.
 Coordinating services across many different providers, and with the school, can require considerable effort.

 A wide variety of services are available to Californians with developmental disabilities in each stage of their lives.
 Services are person-centered and designed to meet a variety of unique needs and reflect the choices of individuals within their communities.
-They serve all ages and offer services and supports for individuals with intellectual disabilities and children with developmental disabilities.
-DDS offers residential supports, services for families, respite care, and transportation services that are eligible for the services. https://www.dds.ca.gov/
+They serve all ages and offer services and support for individuals with intellectual disabilities and children with developmental disabilities.
+DDS offers residential support, services for families, respite care, and transportation services that are eligible for the services. https://www.dds.ca.gov/

 Other states might have similar services, check if they do.